 Shower designs are becoming ever more sophisticated and people expect a more luxurious showering experience than would have been typical even just a few years ago.
 Over recent years our expectations in terms of stylish and luxurious bathrooms in our homes have changed.
 We are more design-conscious and expect a higher level of sophistication for our bathing experience.
 As technology has improved in line with these expectations wet rooms are increasing in popularity even in the smallest of homes.
 So if you are planning to install something special our guide to creating a wet room should provide everything you need to get started.

 A wet room is a completely waterproof room with an open showering area on a tiled floor rather than an enclosed shower cubicle with a raised shower tray.
 They often have a frameless glass screen along one side for practical reasons to keep the water within the shower area but will still have a level walk-in shower area.
 A waterproof wet room is not the same as a fully tiled bathroom using waterproof grout, but similar to the tanking techniques that are used when converting basements.
 Waterproofing the different surfaces and parts of a bathroom requires a different approach so you will need to be aware of the various waterproofing methods and also understand the sorts of problems that can arise and the areas most prone to leakage.
-Before reading further in our guide to creating a wet room carefully consider the advantages and disadvantages of this type of installation.
+Before reading further in our guide to creating a wet room carefully consider the advantages and disadvantages of this type of installation, the first steps to creating a wet room and our additional advice and tips for wet rooms.

 3 advantages of a wet room are: